-The likely answer is that CBD does not directly build muscle.
-However, it could have an array of benefits that pave the way for an individual to increase their muscle mass.
+Even if CBD does not directly build muscle, it could have an array of benefits that pave the way for an individual to increase their muscle mass.
 Think about it: If you could recover faster, you could complete more workouts overall.
 Through this process, you would likely benefit from a higher level of muscle.
 No ingredient or product in the world helps you gain muscle without also working hard!

 Those familiar with bodybuilding have probably heard of anabolic and anti-catabolic supplements.
 Catabolic hormones cause muscle loss.
 As the name suggests, anti-catabolic products reduce the production of catabolic hormones.
 Anabolic supplements boost the production of anabolic hormones.
 This particular process helps protein synthesis and leads to faster muscle growth.

 CBD doesn’t replace anabolic products.
 However, it potentially offers an alternative to anti-catabolic ones.
 Remember, CBD connects with the CB receptors in the body’s endocannabinoid system (ECS).
-It helps regulate the body’s metabolism and appetite.
+It could help regulate the body’s metabolism and appetite.

 Why Do Bodybuilders Take CBD?

-As you’ll discover in the next section, there are lots of potential benefits for bodybuilders that use CBD.
+There are many potential benefits for bodybuilders that use CBD.
 However, one of the most crucial is the impact of CBD on inflammation.
 The inflammatory process involves swelling, pain, heat, redness, and loss of function.
 It is an essential immune response that can keep us protected from harmful microorganisms.

 Bodybuilders need acute inflammation.
 It is a short-lived process that helps kill foreign bodies.
 After it achieves this process, the antibodies change gears and remove residue while repairing damaged cells.
-If you have ever trained hard, you will experience the pain that comes with this form of inflammation.
+If you have ever trained hard, you will experience the pain of this form of inflammation.
 Though it hurts like hell, it is a good thing!

 What you don’t want is chronic inflammation because it causes muscle breakdown.
 It can persist for months or longer without the necessary immune response to shut it down.
 As well as damaging muscle growth, chronic inflammation contributes to various diseases such as arthritis and Alzheimer’s.